fleetdm/fleet/proposals/fleet-multiple-abm-vpp.md

 To support multiple tokens, we need to:

-- Add a form to retrieve all tokens available for a team or "no team" this is `(team OR no team) ∪ all teams`
+- Add a form to retrieve all tokens available for a team or "no team" this is `(team OR no team) ∪ all teams`.
-- To get a list of available apps: loop over each token and get the available apps
+- To get a list of available apps: loop over each token, get and dedupe the available apps.
 - To assign an app to a host: loop over each token until we find the first one with available licenses, use it to assign the app to the host.
-    - Discuss: track the token used?
+- Track the token used to assign the app to the host.

 ### Database migrations